nielskee/draft-articles/tech-hiring-pt1.md

 to use a last resort interview format.
 In most organisations, the last resort is a dog-eared, coffee-stained, grubby and mildewed handful of A4 sheets.
 Yes, it's the "Technical Interview Question List", and it's probably older than some of your colleagues.
+Every organisation has one.

-This is usually a museum piece of technical minutiae, corner cases and trick questions, deprecated APIs and obsolete "best practices"...and Q&A is one of the least effective ways to run a technical interview to begin with.
+This is usually a museum exhibit of technical minutiae, corner cases and trick questions, deprecated APIs and obsolete "best practices"...and Q&A is one of the least effective ways to run a technical interview to begin with.

 You're better than that.